 Use only the replacement batteries listed below.
 The unit may not operate properly with other batteries.
-Never use rechargeable batteries since they may not provide a constant charge.
+Never use recharges batteries since they may not provide a constant charge.

-This unit has been designed to be as maintenance-free as possible, but there are a few simple things you must do to keep it working properly:
+This unit has been designed to be as maintenance-free as possible, but there are a few simple things you must do to keep it working properly: · Test it at least once a week.

-- Test it at least once a week. - Clean the Smoke/CO Alarm at least once a month; gently vacuum the outside of the Smoke/CO Alarm using your household vacuum's soft brush attachment.
+- Clean the Smoke/CO Alarm at least once a month; gently vacuum the outside of the Smoke/CO Alarm using your household vacuum's soft brush attachment.
 Test the Smoke/CO Alarm.
-Never use water, cleaners or solvents since they may damage the unit. - If the Smoke/CO Alarm becomes contaminated by excessive dirt, dust and/or grime, and cannot be cleaned to avoid unwanted alarms, replace the unit immediately. - Relocate the unit if it sounds frequent unwanted alarms.
-See "Where This Alarm Should Not Be Installed" for details. - When the battery back-up becomes weak, the Alarm will "chirp' about once a minute (the low battery warning).
-This warning should last 7 days, but you should replace the battery immediately to continue your protection.
-This Alarm must have AC or battery power to operate.
-If AC power fails, and the battery is dead or missing, the Alarm cannot operate.
+Never use water, - cleaners or solvents since they may damage the unit. • If the Smoke/CO Alarm becomes contaminated by excessive dirt, dust and/or grime, and cannot be cleaned to avoid unwanted alarms, replace the unit immediately. - Relocate the unit if it sounds frequent unwanted alarms.
+See "Where This Alarm Should Not Be Installed" for details. - When the battery becomes weak, the Alarm will "chirp" about once a minute (the low battery warning).
+This warning should last 7 days, but you should replace the battery immediately to continue your tection.
+This Alarm must have battery power to operate.
+If the battery is dead or missing, the Alarm cannot operate.

 DO NOT spray cleaning chemicals or insect sprays directly on or near the Alarm.
 DO NOT paint over the Alarm.
-Doing so may permanently damage the Alarm.
+Doing so may perr